 Our Sun Protection Policy requests families to apply sunscreen to their child each Preschool morning in preparation for outdoor play.
 If permission has been given on the Enrolment Form, educators will reapply Sunscreen (Cancer Council’s Broad Spectrum Lotion SPF30+ ) to children before they participate in any afternoon outdoor play activities.
 Children with skin allergies bring their own sunscreen.

 Children are encouraged to rest for a short time in the afternoon.
 A quiet and relaxed atmosphere is created to give children the chance to rest or sleep if necessary, depending on their needs.
 Each child will need a small flat sheet, towel or blanket clearly marked with their name.

 Sometimes children have a special security or comfort toy, which they may like to have with them as they become used to the Preschool environment.
-Parents are asked to mark it with their child’s name and let staff know that it has been brought to Preschool.
+Families are asked to mark it with their child’s name and let staff know that it has been brought to Preschool.

-Parents are asked not to bring any other toys to Preschool as we have many resources for them to use and it is often difficult to keep track of toys that come to Preschool.
+Families are asked not to bring any other toys to Preschool as we have many resources for them to use and it is often difficult to keep track of toys that come to Preschool.
 Toys are best kept for home and saves the distress a child can experience if they lose something special to them.

 Handkerchiefs and Chewing gum